-Field activities also included field visits related to permit applications as well as additional activities related to reclamation of drill sites and maintenance of camp roads.
+Field activities also included site visits related to investors, technical reviews and additional activities related to reclamation of drill sites.

 In late February 2021, Ausenco Engineering ("Ausenco") was engaged to conduct an internal Desk Top study to identify a new development strategy for Cañariaco Norte.
-The results of the study were very positive and recommended advancing to an updated Preliminary Economic Assessment Study ("PEA").
+The results of the study were very positive and recommended advancing to an updated Preliminary Economic Assessment Study ("PEA").In

-In September 2021, Ausenco commenced the updated PEA to evaluate a new development strategy for the Cañariaco Norte Project.
+September 2021, Ausenco commenced the updated PEA to evaluate a new development strategy for the Cañariaco Norte Project.